antoniopinkston/1.3-Repo/README.md

 # 1.3-Repo

 Antonio Pinkston
-I am a U.S. Navy officer retiring and transtioning to civilian life.
+I am a U.S. Navy officer retiring and transitioning to civilian life.

 My career goals is to start a second career.